-In the event a member must cancel their airfare, the cancellation must occur prior to the scheduled flight departure and meet airline refund policies.
+In the event a Board member, volunteer or staff member must cancel their airfare, the cancellation must occur prior to the scheduled flight departure and meet airline refund policies.
+All cancellation and/or re-booking fees are the responsibility of the member and will not be reimbursed by CPRS.